lmarkus/Scratch101/README.md

 Number Guessing Game Part 2 - The computer guesses your number

 ### Objectives
+* Implement a binary search algorithm
+* Nested operations with variables
 * Other types of loops (While loops vs For Loops)
 * Stop conditions for loops